| Eolian Islands

 islands north of Sicily a truly hot destination.
 This extract from Time

-Out's new Italy guide reveals the best places to eat, sleep and play
+Out's new Italy guide reveals the best places to eat, sleep and play Astonishingly beautiful and extremely

 varied, the seven islands and various uninhabited islets of the Aeolian